pucelle/vscode-css-navigation/README.md

 | `enableIdAndClassNameCompletion`  | Whether enables id and class name completion service, default value is `true`.
 | `enableFindAllReferences`         | Whether enables finding references service, default value is `true`.
 | `enableHover`                     | Whether enables id and class name hover service, default value is `true`.
+| `maxHoverStylePropertyCount`      | When mouse hover at a class or id attribute, how many style properties at most should show.
+Default value is `4`.

 ## Why started this project

-At beginning, this project is a fork from [vscode-css-peek](https://github.com/pranaygp/vscode-css-peek/tree/master/client), which uses [vscode-css-languageservice](https://github.com/Microsoft/vscode-css-languageservice) as CSS parser, I just fixed some Scss nesting reference issues.

-Then I found it eats so much CPU & memory.
-E.g., one of my project has 280 CSS files out of 5500 files, includes 6 MB codes.
+I'm a heavy CSS developer, I have tried [vscode-css-peek](https://github.com/pranaygp/vscode-css-peek/tree/master/client) in 2019, but I found it eats so much CPU & memory.
+E.g., one of my project has 280 CSS files, includes 6 MB codes.
 On my MacBook Pro, it needs 7s to load (1.3s to search files and 6s to parse), and uses 700 MB memory.
 Otherwise it keeps parsing files every time you input a character, if CSS document is more than 100 KB, CPU usage will keep high when inputting.

-Finally I decided to implement a new css parser, which also supports Scss & Less naturally, as a result I created a new extension.
-The CSS parser is very simple and not 100% strict, but it's fast and very easy to extend.
+Later on my vocation I decided to implement a new css parser, as a result I created a new extension.
+The CSS parser is very simple and cares about only the plugin should care, it's fast and very easy to extend.
 Now it costs about 0.8s to search files, and 0.5s to parse them.
 Memory usage in caching parsed results is only about 40 MB.

-Otherwise, all the functionality will be started only when required by default, so CSS files are loaded only when you begin to search definitions or others.

-After files loaded, The extension will track file and directory changes, creations, removals automatically, and reload them if needed.

-Further more, I found the extension can support class name and id completion by the same core, so I do it with very few codes.

-Finding references uses another core, I implement it because my work have a heavy CSS part, and I love refactoring CSS codes.
-I believe few people would need it.
+By the same parser, finding definitions, completions, references, hover are simply implemented.

 ## Stress Test & Performance